jordantrujillo/ps-batchprinting/README.md

 I will be updating this code soon.
 I slapped it together while doing research and it came out very linear and I plan on creating it with functions.

 # Inspiration
 I needed something simple to do batch printing, that I could share with end users.
-I did a bunch of research and couldn't find anything usable for average users that wasn't a costly commercial product.
+I did a bunch of research and couldn't find anything usable for average users that wasn't a costly feature rich commercial product.

 # How does it work?
 It relies on the default printer, default printer preference settings, and file associations.